asm0dey/projector-pres/index.md

 # `DrawEventQueue`

-Each component hash its own queue (for now)
+Each component has its queue (for now)

 ```java
 private inline fun paintArea(